Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Kingston recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Kingston has experienced approximately 32 dwelling approvals per year over the past five financial years, totalling around 160 homes.
-As of FY26, 10 approvals have been recorded.
-On average, each dwelling built between FY21 and FY25 has resulted in about 2.4 new residents annually, indicating strong demand that supports property values.
-The average construction cost for these dwellings is $202,000, which is below regional norms, reflecting more affordable housing options.
+Kingston has received approximately 32 dwelling approvals per year over the past five financial years, totalling 160 homes.
+As of FY-26, 11 approvals have been recorded.
+On average, each dwelling built between FY-21 and FY-25 has resulted in 2.4 new residents annually, indicating strong demand that supports property values.
+The average construction cost value for new homes is $202,000, which is below regional norms, offering more affordable housing options.

-The current new development composition consists of 70% detached houses and 30% medium and high-density housing, preserving Kingston's traditional suburban character focused on family homes.
-Kingston has an estimated population density of approximately 481 people per dwelling approval, indicating an established area.
-According to the latest AreaSearch quarterly estimate, Kingston is forecasted to gain around 461 residents by 2041.
+The area has approximately 481 people per dwelling approval, reflecting its established status.
+According to AreaSearch's latest quarterly estimate, Kingston is expected to gain 446 residents by 2041.
 With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development